Black rhino

 CURRENT BLACK RHINO NUMBERS AND DISTRIBUTION

-Today, the black rhino population is more than 6,000
+Today, the wild black rhino population is estimated at 6,421.

 PHYSICAL CHARACTERISTICS